karlijnjansen123/Applied-ML-Template/README.md

 ### Requirements
 # TODO explain venv creation + activation

+This project uses venv and requirements.txt for managing the virtual environment and dependencies.<br>
+1) Create the virtual environment by running the following line from the root directory in the terminal:<br>
+`python -mv venv venv`<br>
+2) For windows: activate the virtual environment by running the following line from the root directory in the terminal:<br>
+`venv\Scripts\activate.bat`<br>
+   For macOS: activate the virutal environment by running the following line from the root directory in the terminal:<br>
+`source venv/bin/activate`<br>
+3) Install the dependencies from the root directory by running the following line in the terminal:<br>
+`pip install -r project_name/requirements.txt`<br>

-Before running the API or the streamlit application, navigate the path to the root directory using the **'Folder Structure'** defined below, and install the requirements via the terminal:
+Before running the API or the streamlit application, navigate the path to the root directory using the **'Folder Structure'** defined below.

-`pip install  -r project_name/requirements.txt`

 ### Run the API
 To start the API, navigate to the root directory of the project and run in the terminal: